 Final Thoughts On Bonsoul Witch Hazel Distillate:

 If you are looking for a good toner for oily skin/ acne-prone skin, definitely give this a try.
 You can use it even if you have combination or dry skin by mixing it with rose water.

-Add witch hazel to your current skincare routine as a natural alcohol-free astringent/ toner as an alternative to harsh-drying alcohol-based toners.
+Add Bonsoul witch hazel toner to your current skincare routine as a natural alcohol-free astringent/ toner as an alternative to harsh-drying alcohol-based toners.
 Let me know if it works for you too.